-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy or radiation therapy.
 Talk with your child's doctor about the goals of each treatment in your child's treatment plan.

-Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of the specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-A remission can be temporary or permanent.
-This uncertainty leads to many families feeling worried or anxious that the cancer will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the disease returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the leukemia does return.
+Understanding the risk of recurrence and the treatment options may help patients and their families feel more prepared if the leukemia does return.
 Learn more about coping with the fear of recurrence .

 If the cancer does return after the original treatment, it is called recurrent (or relapsed) cancer.
 Most often, AML comes back in the bone marrow, but sometimes it may come back in the brain or other parts of the body.